 It can be difficult, but it’s important not to become overly anxious in your concern over your aging loved one.
 Some of the issues above are concerns in their own right, but others only merit worry when they differ from the norm.
 If you’ve never seen your father with an unshaven face, and suddenly he always looks stubbly, you may want to investigate further.
 But if he’s never made a habit of shaving all that regularly, you probably don’t need to worry.

-If the behaviors or personality of your loved one seem to be changing, it may be time to consider contacting a memory care provider like The Woodleigh in Baton Rouge, LA.
-Contact us today if you would like a tour of our memory care unit.
+If the behaviors or personality of your loved one seem to be changing, it may be time to consider contacting a memory care provider like The Woodleigh of Baton Rouge.
+Contact us today at 225-272-1401 if you would like a tour of our memory care unit.